KevinLiTian/Harvard_CS50_AI/0.Search/README.md

 #### [Depth-First Search (DFS)](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/)

-Exhausts each one direction before trying another direction </br>
-There are different possible ways, which will be chosen randomly.
-So, DFS might not be efficient to find the shortiest path due to this randomness </br>
+Exhausts each one direction before trying another direction.
+If there are several possible ways, the agent will choose randomly.
+So, DFS might not be efficient to find the path due to this randomness, and it does not guarantee to find the shortest path

-For example: </br>
+For example:

 <img width="675" alt="Screen Shot 2022-06-19 at 8 48 56 PM" src="https://user-images.githubusercontent.com/98674104/174507280-633a5e6a-9d41-4111-9634-0b12d5963dcb.png">